openplans/openblock-old/docs/scraper_tutorial.rst

 You have three options for how to write Python scraper scripts.
 We'll look at each in turn:

-1. Expediently hack something that creates instances of ebpub.db.NewsItem, in any way you like.
+1. :ref:`Expediently hack something <scraping_hack>` that creates instances of
+   ebpub.db.NewsItem, in any way you like.

-2. For "list/detail" sites, you can build on the infrastructure in ebdata.retrieval.scrapers.newsitem_list_detail.
-These are sites that display a list of records (eg. an RSS feed, or an HTML index page), sometimes with separate linked pages providing more detail about each record.
+2. For ":ref:`list/detail <scraping_listdetail>`" sites, -- sites that display a list of records
+   (eg. an RSS feed, or an HTML index page), with optional separate linked pages providing more detail about each record -- you can build on the infrastructure in ebdata.retrieval.scrapers.newsitem_list_detail.

-3. For "unstructured" sites - websites not intended for machine consumption, eg. big piles of HTML and/or binary files such as PDF or Excel - you can build on ebdata.blobs.
+3. For ":ref:`unstructured <scraping_blobs>`" sites - websites not intended for machine
+   consumption, eg. big piles of HTML and/or binary files such as PDF or Excel - you can build on ebdata.blobs.